datareel/dr_system_monitor/README.txt

 $ vi vm1_profile.sh

-By default the disk checks, look at the disk usage for all mounted partitions, warn at 90 percent usage, and error a 99 percent usage.
+By default the disk checks, montiors disk usage for all mounted partitions, warns at 90 percent usage, and errors at 99 percent usage.
 If you want to skip the check on some of your mounted partitions you need to supply a space separated list.
 To customize disk checking alerts, edit the disk check section inside the double quotes: